The Co-operative Group: Marketing and customer data insight

+Co-op Membership has 5 million active members in the UK and Isle of Man and provides a range of marketing, customer engagement and data science services to clients.
+Co-op member-owners have access to a range of discounts, offers and lower member prices.
+As part-owners in the co-operative, members also have a say in business decisions and can help to support communities across the UK and Isle of Man.

+In 2019, a new Co-op app was launched with weekly member offers and discounts.
+In 2024, the Co-op launched Co-op Media Network Group, the UK’s first convenience retail media network.
+Co-op has a target of 8m member-owners by 2030.

-Land and property investment
+Land and property

 Co-op Property (formerly The Co-operative Estates) has interests in retail & residential property management, investment and land development.
 The Co-operative Estates was involved in the £800M 20 acre NOMA development in Manchester prior to its sale to joint venture partner Hermes.
 In 2013, the Group raised £142M through a sale and leaseback of its One Angel Square headquarters to investors in a 25-year lease to 2038.